 After a short drive from Split airport, arrive to your boutique hotel in the charming town of Trogir.
 This small enchanting town encased with XV century wall will capture your soul as you explore its tiny medieval streets with eye catching galleries and hidden restaurants.
 Trogir is a delightful little town that with warm Dalmatian hospitality, and it is conveniently located to explore Central Dalmatia.
 Take a relaxing walk to the seaside promenade with charming port full of sailboats waiting to take you to the nearby small island with their pristine sand beaches and secluded coves.
 Enjoy this amazing atmosphere from any of the seaside cafes and restaurants alongside the promenade offering local refreshments and Dalmatian specialties.

 A pleasing blend of Romanesque and Renaissance architecture, Trogir boasts a spectacular Venetian Cathedral of St. Lovro, a XV century town hall, the Church of St. John the Baptist with its gorgeous carved portal.
 Trogir is a delightful little town that is conveniently located to explore Central Dalmatia.
-Hotel Palace, Trogir
+Brown Beach House, Trogir

 Day 2: Trogir/Split/Countryside/Trogir